Kankakee Kanks

 The Kankakee Kanks were a minor league baseball team located in Kankakee, Illinois.
 The Kankakee Kanks played as a member of the Class D level Illinois-Missouri League from 1912 to 1914.
 The Kankakee "Kays" were the first minor league team based in Kankakee, playing as members of the 1910 Northern Association.

 The Kankakee teams hosted home minor league games on the grounds of the Kankakee State Hospital.

 Baseball Hall of Fame inductee Casey Stengel played for the 1910 Kankakee Kays in his first professional season.

 History

 1910: Northern Association

 Minor league baseball began in Kankakee, Illinois in 1910, when the Kankakee Kays team became charter members of the Class D level Northern Association.
-The Clinton Teddies, Decatur Commodores, Elgin Kittens, Freeport Pretzels, Jacksonville Jacks, Joliet Jolly-ites and Muscatine Pearl Finders teams Joined Kankakee as the charter members of the eight–team league, which began play on May 10,1910.
+The Clinton Teddies, Decatur Commodores, Elgin Kittens, Freeport Pretzels, Jacksonville Jacks, Joliet Jolly-ites and Muscatine Pearl Finders teams Joined Kankakee as the charter members of the eight–team league, which began play on May 10, 1910.

 In their first season of minor league play, the Kankakee franchise folded during the season.
 On July 11, 1910, the Kankakee Kays were in third place with a 34–24 record under manager Dan Collins when the franchise disbanded.
 The Elgin Kittens franchise disbanded on the same day.
 Less than a week later, the Northern Association completely disbanded on July 17, 1910.
+In the final standings, Kankakee finished 3½ games behind first place Elgin.
+Kankakee pitcher Thomas McTigue had 11 wins and tied for the league lead.
+McTigue had an 11–3 overall record in the shortened season.